surfingoldelephant/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Set-Alias.md

 Sets the **Option** property value of the alias.
 Values such as `ReadOnly` and `Constant` protect an alias from unintended changes.
-To see the **Option** property of all aliases in the session, type `Get-Alias | Format-Table -Property Name, Options -Autosize`.
+To see the **Option** property of all aliases in the session, type `Get-Alias | Format-Table -Property Name, Options -AutoSize`.

 The acceptable values for this parameter are as follows: